|

 Brian Willson grew up in Austin, Texas, in the 1950s and ’60s.
 He bounced around the Austin music scene a while before snagging a Radio/TV/Film degree from The University of Texas in 1979.
 The next year he became a father and promptly high-tailed it with his little family to coastal Maine, where he worked as a broadcast and print journalist for many years.

-Willson founded 3IP in 1989 to self-publish a book of pretentious nature essays.
-Soon after, he found himself tinkering with type design, and 3IP has since become known for its library of authentic-looking handwriting fontsmany of them modeled after historical penmanshipand antique text replications.
+Willson founded Three Islands Press in 1989 to self-publish a book of pretentious nature essays.
+Soon after, he found himself tinkering with type design, and 3IP has since become known for its library of real-looking handwriting fontsmost of them modeled after historical penmanshipand antique text replications.

 View fonts by Brian Willson »